collectd/collectd.github.io/documentation/manpages/collectd-perl.md

 **callback function**.
 This section also explains how to register **callback functions** with collectd.

-To enable a plugin, copy it to a place where Perl can find it (i. e. a directory listed in the **@INC** array) just as any other Perl plugin and add an appropriate **LoadPlugin** option to the configuration file.
+To enable a plugin, copy it to a place where Perl can find it (i.Â e. a directory listed in the **@INC** array) just as any other Perl plugin and add an appropriate **LoadPlugin** option to the configuration file.
 After restarting collectd you're done.